junxit/us-congress-bills-113/metadata.md

 - 2013-10-28 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2013-10-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 2 (Roll no. 562). (text: CR H6804)
 - 2013-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 2 (Roll no. 562).(text: CR H6804)
+- 2013-10-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.